Novel Coronavirus (COVID-19)

 Will the COVID vaccine have to be given every year like the flu vaccine?

-Is the vaccine free and is it recorded anywhere?
+Is the vaccine recorded anywhere?

-The U.S. government has purchased 100 million doses apiece from Moderna and Pfizer to be given at no cost to taxpayers according to the CDC.
-However vaccine providers will be able to charge an administration fee.
-That fee can be reimbursed through insurance or a government COVID relief fund.
 The vaccination provider may include your vaccination information in your state/local jurisdiction’s Immunization Information System (IIS) or other designated system.
 This will ensure that you receive the same vaccine when you return for the second dose.

 The CDC reports that people with COVID-19 have can experience symptoms ranging from mild symptoms to severe illness.
 These symptoms may appear 2-14 days after exposure: